Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 The printed pattern is available in our online shop and directly in the store.

-The sewing of this coat is classified as expert level by Coralie Bijasson.
-So you need good sewing experience to embark on the adventure or be accompanied in your sewing to succeed with the more technical stitches.
-That is why we offer the evening workshop courses.
+The sewing of this coat is rated expert level by Coralie Bijasson.
+So you need good sewing experience to take on the challenge or be accompanied in your sewing to succeed with the more technical stitches.
+That is why we offer the evening workshop.

 In the seamstress's basket

 All wool fabrics will be perfect for this coat.
-Think of boiled wool, fulled wool, polyester wool fabrics (soft and warm), why not a thick gabardine or jeans, jacquards for a jacket effect?
-It is important to choose a fabric weighing at least 350g/m2 and at most 600g/m2.
+Think boiled wool, fulled wool, polyester wools (soft and warm), why not a thick gabardine or denim, jacquards for a jacket effect?
+It is important to choose a fabric weighing at least 350g/m2 and up to 600g/m2.

 To sew your coat, you will need: